What Shift-Left Testing Actually Means for Cloud-Native Teams

 Executive Summary

 The idea behind shift-left testing is simple: find problems earlier rather than later.
 Run tests during development, not after deployment.
 Catch bugs before they reach production.
-The concept has been around since 2001, when Larry Smith first used the term, and it's now standard advice in any DevOps or CI/CD guide.
+The concept has been around since 2001, when Larry Smith first used the term, and it is now standard advice in any DevOps or CI/CD guide.

 This post is about what shift-left actually means when your production environment is a Kubernetes cluster, and why the standard playbook needs adjusting.